transientlunatic/gravpy/docs/example.rst

 discussed in the literature, and have been constructed, ranging from pulsar timing arrays to Weber bars.
 We're going to simulate some interferometers, like the LIGO detectors which made the detection of GW150914.
-To do this, grasshopper has a package for interferometers, with some "pre-made" interferometers.
+To do this, gravpy has a package for interferometers, with some "pre-made" interferometers.
 ::
-   import grasshopper.interferometers as ifo
+   import gravpy.interferometers as ifo

 We can now simulate some interferometers.
 Let's start with Advanced LIGO.
 ::